-Using everything from greenhouses and garden shears to a pair of six-ton loaders and massive tree spades, this company in central Florida grows landscaping trees big and small.
+Using everything from greenhouses and garden shears to a pair of six-ton loaders with massive Hitachi machinery attachments, this company in central Florida grows landscaping trees big and small.

 As a helper in his father’s vegetable farm, Stoney Maddox has had his hands in the soil growing plants since as far back as he can remember.